Elena' s AI Blog

 For blog posts, I often prototype code examples as Gists first, then embed them.

-Use descriptive names instead of “Untitled.”
-Write “Python CSV header parser” or “Nginx SSL config.”
+Use descriptive names instead of “Untitled” - write “Python CSV header parser” or “Nginx SSL config.”

-Use proper file extensions for syntax highlighting.
+Use the correct file extension for accurate syntax highlighting.

 When to Use Gists vs Repositories